The Gates of the Great Continent: Palestine, China, and the War for Humanity’s Future

 And it did not escape his attention that the JRA’s return to “the embrace of Mother Asia” was rooted in a spirited and militant defense of the Chinese Revolution, and owed it a profound debt for helping to defeat Japanese colonialism:

 It was us and the Chinese Revolution that had a strong influence on them.
 But it must be said that they bravely supported us in turn.
-After the trial of the Japanese Red Army faction, several memoirs were published stating their original intent to ‘break the anti-China encirclement’ … They also had a complicated side, but they were China's lifelong supporters and best friends.
+After the trial of the Japanese Red Army faction, several memoirs were published stating their original intent to ‘break the encirclement of China’ … They also had a complicated side, but they were China's lifelong supporters and best friends

 Zhang Chengzhi’s forceful interventions continue to leave their mark on younger generations of China’s anti-imperialist left.
 Zhang Sheng, for instance, reminisced in a message to the author that “this epic anthem of idealism, which the Chinese and Japanese leftists composed using their entire youth and life more than 50 years ago, for the first time played in front of me through Zhang Chengzhi's words, and largely shaped my nascent understanding of internationalism and Palestinian struggle for liberation in my early age.
 Therefore, it is definitely not an exaggeration to say that Zhang Chengzhi is the first spiritual teacher of mine on Palestinian studies.”